Corporate Governance - Guidelines

 CALIFORNIA WATER SERVICE GROUP

 The Board of Directors of California Water Service Group (the “Company”) has adopted the Corporate Governance Guidelines set forth below as a framework for the governance of the Company.
 The Nominating/Corporate Governance Committee reviews the Guidelines annually and recommends changes to the Board of Directors as appropriate.

 ROLE AND COMPOSITION OF THE BOARD OF DIRECTORS

 1. Role of the Board.
 The Board of Directors, elected by the Company’s stockholders, oversees the management of the Company and its business.
 The Board selects the senior management team that is responsible for operating the Company’s business, and monitors the performance of senior management.
 Consistent with the oversight function of the Board, the Board’s core responsibilities include:

 2. Size.
-Under the Bylaws, the size of the Board ranges between seven and eleven, as determined by the Board of Directors.
-Currently, the Board has nine members.
+Under the Bylaws, the size of the Board ranges between seven and twelve, as determined by the Board of Directors.
+Currently, the Board has twelve members.
 Directors of the Company are elected by stockholders for a one-year term.